rafaelromao/keyboards/docs/romak.md

   <img src="https://i.imgur.com/zoc13dC.png" width="450" />
 </p>

-Romak is more ballanced to Portuguese than English, so if English is your primary language, it is recommended to swap H and M.
+Romak is more balanced to Portuguese than English, so if English is your primary language, it is recommended to swap H and M.

 ### Finger Usage
 Pinkies will get less load in Romak, by design.
 This load will go to the ring and middle fingers.